pinyin/fragment/README.md

 `deps` accepts an `Iterable`, so you can declare multiple dependencies for your fragment.

-For most situations, `fragment` would be called multiple times in a `build` call, in that case, deps are compared in
-order: first `fragment` call would compare its `deps` to previous build's first `fragment` call's `deps`, etc.
+For most situations, `fragment` would be called multiple times in one `build` call, in that case, `deps` are compared in calling order: first `fragment` call would compare its `deps` to previous build's first `fragment` call's `deps`, etc.

 `fragment` also accepts an additional named parameter `group`, the above logic runs for each group independently, see documents for more details.